 ACCENTURE CONSULTING INTERVIEWS AND RECRUITING

 For soon-to-be grads, first round interviews are held on campus or over the phone during the fall recruiting season.
 This first round is really a screening round to weed out anyone who isn’t a fit (even if you’re technical, you still need to have a high EQ) or doesn’t make the grade on legit business area understanding.
 Remaining candidates are invited to a second round interview, which is usually held on campus or in a local Accenture office.
 Interviewers use the second round to test your case interview skills and situational responses.
 In fact, the Accenture case interview is largely situational – “what would you do in XXX scenario?” – and while it might be less prescribed than a McKinsey interview, a structured answer still wins the day.
-In the final round, you’re given another set of interview questions and a chance to meet analysts and consultants from the local office.
+In the final round, you’re given another set of interview questions and a chance to meet analysts and consultants from the local office (learn about case interviews here).

 Networking your way into a position at Accenture is not hard to do, if you’ve got the right education and experience.
 First of all, the firm hosts info sessions and career fairs at dozens of schools across the US.
 Access their events calendar to find out when they’re coming to your school and make sure you drop your consulting-ready resume at their booth.